oren/aws-solution-architect-associate/well-architected-framework.md

 ## 2. The Five Pillars of the Well-Architected Framework
 ### Operational Excellence
 Design Principles:
-* Infrastcurture as code
+* Infrastructure as code
-* Anotate documentation
+* Annotate documentation
 * Improve your processes
 * Test failure scenarios and your response processes
 * Learn and share your learning with the organization